danidelvalle/pytelnetsaver/README.md

+# pyTelnetSaver

-# pyTelnetSaver - Easy telnet hundred of elements and save their message logs
+Easy telnet hundred of elements and save their message logs.